Are You a Carer?

 Caring for someone is an important and valuable role in the community, which is often a 24-hour job that can be very demanding and isolate for the career.
 Carers should receive appropriate support by way of access to accurate information on a range of topics such as entitlement to benefits and respite care and not least, a listening ear when things get too much.

-As a career, you are also entitled to have your needs assessed.
+As a carer, you are also entitled to have your needs assessed.
 A Carer’s Agreement is a chance to talk about your needs as a carer and the possible ways help could be given.
 It also looks at the needs of the person you care for.
 There is no charge for an assessment.

 If you are a carer, please complete a carers form – available from reception and let us know about your caring responsibilities.
+We have Carers Packs with local support information.
+Our Carers Policy is available at reception and on the website.

 Please also look at the following websites, which provide very useful information for carers: